 How are your New Year Resolutions panning out so far?
+Are you sticking with your resolutions?
 You might feel like one of the millions of people who identify a New Year’s Resolution every year and then don’t follow through.

 But what if you equipped yourself with some simple psychological tools to bolster your resolutions and keep these commitments to yourself?

 If you want your resolutions to stick throughout 2022 and beyond, we can help you create awareness about how your thoughts, feelings, and behavior can move you towards the healthy change you seek.

 Your thoughts alone are so powerful that they can then control your feelings and actual behaviors.

 Think about the last time you read a book or watched a show that made you feel something.
 You were right there with the main character, perhaps feeling fear as he confronted the villain or experiencing joy as she finally wins the race.
 Why does this make you feel afraid or joyful when you are not actually within the story and simply sitting on your couch?
 Your thoughts are putting you in the story; you are empathizing with the characters and your imagination is then conjuring up true feelings of being in those scenarios.

 A situation or experience does not make you feel something; how you perceive that situation or experience determines your feelings.
 These feelings can then influence your actions.